rstropek/htl-csharp/2019-20/lightning-talk-suggestions.md

 1. Openness
     1. Free development tools every .NET developer should know about
     1. Free web services every .NET developer should know about
-    1. What is [*Creative Commons*](https://creativecommons.org/) and how can I benefit from it as a developer?
     1. Free geo-related web services every developer should know about
-    1. What is [*Net Neutrality*](https://en.wikipedia.org/wiki/Net_neutrality) and why is it so heavily discussed?
-    1. What is [*Open Data*](https://en.wikipedia.org/wiki/Open_data) and why is it important for developers?
     1. What is the [*.NET Foundation*](https://dotnetfoundation.org/)?
 1. General
-    1. What is [*Markdown*](https://daringfireball.net/projects/markdown/), why is it useful, and what cool things can you do with it?
     1. Developing in the [*GitHub Flow*](https://guides.github.com/introduction/flow/)
     1. Cool things you can do with [*Fiddler*](http://www.telerik.com/fiddler)
     1. Cool things you can do with [*Postman*](https://www.getpostman.com/)
     1. Cool things you can do with [*Insomnia*](https://insomnia.rest/)
-    1. What every developer should know about the [*Datenschutzgrundverordnung*](https://de.wikipedia.org/wiki/Datenschutz-Grundverordnung)
-    1. [*Subreddits*](https://www.reddit.com/reddits/) that every developer should follow
-    1. What is the [*Ethereum Project*](https://www.ethereum.org/) and why could it be important for us developers in the future
     1. What can we learn from the *NIST* document [*Digital Identity Guidelines*](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-63b.pdf) in terms of security?
     1. What can we learn from stackoverflow's [*IT-Recruiter Report*](https://www.stackoverflowbusiness.com/de/talent/ressourcen/der-stack-overflow-it-recruiter-report-2017) for searching our first jobs in IT?
-    1. What is [*Chocolatey*](https://chocolatey.org/) and how can developers make good use of it?
-    1. What is the [*WIX Toolset*](http://wixtoolset.org/) and why should .NET developers know about it?
 1. Why should I read... (**no spoilers!**)
     1. [*Daemon* triology by Daniel Suarez](https://www.amazon.de/Daemon-Daniel-Suarez/dp/0451228731/ref=sr_1_2?ie=UTF8&qid=1500878463&sr=8-2&keywords=daniel+suarez+daemon)
     1. [*Armada* by Ernest Cline](https://www.amazon.de/Armada-Ernest-Cline/dp/0099586746/ref=sr_1_2?ie=UTF8&qid=1500878895&sr=8-2&keywords=armada+ernest+cline)